ubershibs/odin-fb/README.md

   * Has notification section
 * Friend Requests
   * Friend requests show up in the notification section of nav bar
-  * Users can like other users' posts
-  * Users can comment on other users' posts
-  * Posts always display content, author, likes, comments
 * Profile (User show)
   * Use gravatar to start
   * Profile info